Information for Students

 Being mentored is a powerful tool for you to make connections in industry and enhance your employment outcomes, by providing you with insights into the professional world and helping you to expand your knowledge of career options and plan for life after study.

-Please read through the eligibility criteria and program structure to consider if you are able to commit to the program this year, and look out for information sessions in Semester One.
+Please read through the eligibility criteria and program structure to consider if you are able to commit to the program this year.

 "I received good counselling and discussion about work and my future, potential pathways etc. My mentor was very encouraging and opened my eyes to the breadth of opportunities that exist in academia and industry."